jfrogren/portfolio-arkivet/content/post/essential-reading-for-writing-an-ethical-application-for-study-III.md

 MG sent a mail today suggesting some relevant literature about citizen science (CS) as well as on how to write an Ethical application for a research study. 'when going through the literature about CS, I see clear similarities with the literature on *wicked problems* and on motivations for transdisciplinary science.
 They all share the same foundational view that there is an unavoidable subjectivity in the perception and understanding of problems that at least to some extent have a social character.

+## Sustain@Home
+[Here](/pdfs/sustain-at-home-project-application.pdf) is the project application for *Sustain@Home*, which entails four sub-projects of which Bostadsförsöket is project number three.

 ## Citizen Science
 - Compilation of material from a course that MG took a year ago on Citizen Science]
     + Introduction to Citizen Science by Bruno Strasser